Pansu pullback and rigidity of mappings between Carnot groups: Introduction

 In contrast to global quasiconformal homeomorphisms, locally defined quasiconformal homeomorphisms $\H_n^\C\supset U\ra U'\subset \H_n^\C$ are quite flexible, and come in infinite dimensional families, see Section~\ref{sec_complex_heisenberg_setup}.

 We now shift our attention to quasiconformal homeomorphisms $G\supset U\ra U'\subset G$ for a general Carnot group $G$.
 For a smooth diffeomorphism, being locally quasiconformal is equivalent to being a contact diffeomorphism, i.e. preservation of the subbundle of the tangent bundle $TG$ defined by the first layer $V_1\subset \fg$.
 A parameter count indicates that the contact condition is formally overdetermined unless $G$ is isomorphic to the Engel group or to $\R^k\times \H_\ell$ for some $k,\ell$, and hence one expects some form of rigidity.
 However, the analytical character of the condition is quite different for different groups: \bit \item When $G=\H\times\H$ contact diffeomorphisms must be products (locally) but otherwise are quite flexible \cite{cowling_reimann_three_examples}. \item When $G=\H_n^\C$ the contact condition is locally flexible, but still ``hypoelliptic'', i.e. contact diffeomorphisms are holomorphic or antiholomorphic. \item When $G$ is an $H$-type group with center of dimension at least $3$, (e.g. one of the Carnot groups studied by Pansu) or a free Carnot group of step $s\geq 3$, then the smooth contact embeddings $G\supset U\ra G$ form a finite dimensional family when $U$ is a connected open subset \cite{pansu,reimann_h_type,warhurst_tanaka_prolongation_free}. \eit Following Ottazzi-Warhurst \cite{{ottazzi_warhurst}}, for $1\leq k\leq \infty$ we say that a Carnot group $G$ is {\bf $C^k$-rigid} if the space of $C^k$ contact embeddings $G\supset U\ra G$ forms a finite dimensional family for every connected open subset $U\subset G$.
-Building on the theory of overdetermined systems \cite{guillemin_quillen_sternberg,spencer}, Ottazzi-Warhurst \cite{{ottazzi_warhurst}} gave several different characterizations of $C^\infty$-rigid groups, and proved the following regularity theorem: \begin{theorem}[ \cite{ottazzi_warhurst}] If $G$ is a $C^\infty$-rigid Carnot group, then any $C^2$-contact diffeomorphism $G\supset U\ra U'\subset G$ is $C^\infty$. \end{theorem}
+Building on the theory of overdetermined systems \cite{guillemin_quillen_sternberg,spencer}, Ottazzi-Warhurst \cite{{ottazzi_warhurst}} gave several different characterizations of $C^\infty$-rigid groups, and proved the following regularity theorem: \begin{theorem}[\cite{ottazzi_warhurst}] If $G$ is a $C^\infty$-rigid Carnot group, then any $C^2$-contact diffeomorphism $G\supset U\ra U'\subset G$ is $C^\infty$-smooth\footnote{Recently Jonas Lelmi improved Theorem~\ref{thm_ow_c2_smooth}, replacing the $C^2$ regularity assumption with $C^1$ (or even Euclidean bilipschitz); the same result was shown by Alex Austin for the $(2,3,5)$ distribution \cite{lelmi,austin_235}.
+It is easy to see that smooth contact diffeomorphisms are actually real analytic.}. \end{theorem}

 In view of the theorem, a group is $C^k$-rigid for $k\geq 2$ if and only if it is $C^\infty$-rigid, so we will call such groups {\bf rigid}.
 This leads naturally to the following (cf. \cite[p.2]{ottazzi_warhurst}): \begin{regularity_conjecture} If $G$ is a rigid Carnot group, then any quasiconformal homeomorphism $G\supset U\ra U'\subset G$ is $C^\infty$. \end{regularity_conjecture}